Plonky3/Plonky3/README.md

 encourage external contributions!

 We want to make it easy for you to contribute, but at the same time we must manage the burden of reviewing external contributions.
 We are a small team, and the time we spend reviewing external contributions is time we are not developing ourselves.

-We also want to help you to avoid inadvertently duplicating work that is already underway, or building something that we that we will not want to incorporate.
+We also want to help you to avoid inadvertently duplicating work that is already underway, or building something that we will not want to incorporate.

 First and foremost, please keep in mind that this is a highly